k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ### Interface Connection Details' Settings

-Marking an interface connection details property, to be taken from the Secrets Management provider, you should use this pattern in its value:
+Marking an interface connection details property, to be taken from the Secrets Management provider, you should use this pattern in its value: ${secretmanager:\<id-at-seceret-manager\>}.
+For example: ${secretmanager:mysql-password}.

-${secretmanager:\<id-at-seceret-manager\>}
-For example: ${secretmanager:mysql-password}

 * Each Secret Manager service has its own pattern, usually by hierarchy (for example, with a dot sign inside the key name); you should follow these patterns.
-* For CyberArk CCP, you can specify the *folder* and/or the *safe-name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:Safe=my-safe&Folder=my-folder&Object=mysql-password&&AppID=}"

-  >  Mentioning that AppID can be added for more granularity, rather than general one, which can be set in the config.ini file.

-* For Safegurd, you should specify both the *asset name* and the *account name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:asset_name=OracleDB&account_name=PreProd}"

-> Notes:
->
-> * The Secrets Management service can be used also for interface connection details inside Environments.
+* The Secrets Management service can be used also for interface connection details inside Environments.
 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.
-> * You can use the *Test connection* option to verify that the connection settings are OK, also when the Secrets Management service is activated.
+* You can use the *Test connection* option to verify that the connection settings are OK, also when the Secrets Management service is activated.
-> * The following properties can be addressed to the Secrets Management provider for the DB Interfaces types: host, user, password.
+* The following properties can be addressed to the Secrets Management provider for the DB Interfaces types: host, user, password.
 For all other interfaces, all connection details properties can be set to use the Secrets Management provider.
+* on top - additional notes and consedirations regarding specific providers

+  * For CyberArk CCP, you can specify the *folder* and/or the *safe-name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:Safe=my-safe&Folder=my-folder&Object=mysql-password&AppID=}"

+     >  AppID parameter is optional and can be added for more granularity, rather than a general AppID that can be set in the config.ini file.

+  * For Safegurd, you should specify both the *asset name* and the *account name* parameters by using the '&' concatenating pattern, e.g., "${secretmanager:asset_name=OracleDB&account_name=PreProd}"